George Buddy Król

 Kevin raced toward Whipple's Dam unaware of the second corpse not completely of the danger.
 He opened the compartment and removed the pistol.
 He hoped he was wrong, but the solution in his mind was too plausible.

 Keith and Joe were scouting the area, which was why they had left so early.
 They separated and approached the rendezvous from opposing directions.
-Joe was to meet the informer, so approached more closely to the spot.
+Joe was to meet the informer, so he approached more closely to the spot.

 Keith was closer to the water than Joe when he heard splashes.
 He walked toward the sounds to investigate.
 As he pushed some bushes along the walkway, he heard a rustle within the boughs.
-Then he felt a blow atop his head, cauing him to grit his teeth and dimple his cheeks.
+Then he felt a blow atop his head, causing him to grit his teeth and dimple his cheeks.
 He fell to his knees before he lost consciousness.

 Joe reached the point as one o'clock occurred.
 Out of the bushes stepped Greg Griggs!